WELCOME — Thanks for dropping by!

 - I was a professor at Biola University, where I received my Masters degree.
 That was followed by a doctorate from Arizona State.

-- In my blog, you’ll read about my best friend (my wife Diane), my kids and my grandkids.
+In my blog, you’ll read about my best friend (my wife Diane), my kids and my grandkids.
 And other people who have wandered into my life and made it rich and colorful.
-It’s all about living an intentional life.
+You’ll have a chance to share your story as well.
+I’m just the host, but we’ll meet here with new friends.

 I’ll be expanding this website and content over the next few months, so keep visiting to see what’s new.
 In the meantime, sign up for the blog on the home page.
 I’ll publish it at least once a week going forward – probably every Tuesday morning.
 That’s where we’ll meet for coffee and conversation.